dart-lang/language/accepted/future-releases/nnbd/number-operation-typing.md

 T add<T extends num>(T a, T b) => a + b;
 ```

 because any attempt to plug in actual values will give sound results.
+They will expect `x += 1;` to work no matter which numeric type `x` has.

 Users also understand that `clamp` will return either the receiver or one of the arguments.
 If those all have the same type, the result will have that type.